The first idea that enables a Sun Level Education is correctly defining the role of parents.

 Many parents feel overwhelmed by this idea.
 It does seem daunting at first, but it is simpler than it sounds.
 We hear from many parents that they could never be responsible for their child’s education or mentor their children because there is so much tension and impatience in their relationship.
 But what we don’t often realize is that our difficult relationships are actually a symptom of a much bigger issue.

 When we send our children away all day, every day, their attachment to us is stressed and they learn to be more emotionally dependent on friends and other adults than on us, their parents–the ones who are actually responsible for them.
 Children cooperate with, behave well for, and become like those who they are emotionally attached to.
 So when our children’s peers or teachers begin to replace us, our children become difficult for us to influence, guide, and teach.

 The answer to all of this is not to have our children around us less, but rather a deeper level of emotional attachment between parent and child.

 So how can we reattach to our children and find the peace in our relationships that will enable us to lead them in their education?
 For the answer to this question, we’d like to introduce you to Dr.Gordon Neufeld.
 His research into child-parent attachment has been a powerful influence for the way we have build American Family Education.
-The ideas presented in the resources that follow have been curated to help you reestablish the parent-child relationships that may have been damaged by a
+The ideas presented in the resources that follow have been curated to help you understand and deepen parent-child relationships.

 Here is a quick overview of how children attach to adults in the early years (3 minutes)…